dendronhq/dendron-site/vault/dendron.topic.tags.md

 Tags support autocomplete (intellisense), but tag notes must be created for autocomplete to work.
 To create a tag note, `Ctrl+click` on a tag, or select the tag and use "Dendron: Goto Note" command.

+### Custom tag colors

+Tags are automatically assigned colors to help you identify them easily.
+If you don't like the automatic colors, you can always override what color the tags should be by setting the `color` in the frontmatter of the tag note.
+For example, the following tag is #blue, and you can click on it to see how to customize the color.

 ## Frontmatter tags